-In 2015/16, 92 new affordable homes were delivered, which was significantly lower than the figure of 258 for 2014/15.
-The drop in delivery reflects investment decisions by registered landlords during the economic downturn and uncertainties over viability due to the social housing rent reduction, fewer Section 106 agreements with developers, and the gap between national Affordable Housing Programmes.
-However, in the first three quarters of 2016/17 120 affordable homes have already been delivered and it is likely that the pace of delivery will increase as the 2015/18 affordable homes programme is rolled out.
+In 2016/17, 184 affordable homes were delivered across the District and in addition, 18 specialist temporary accommodation units were completed.
+This number is a significant increase compared with 2015/16 (92) but still some way short of the total for 2014/15 (258).
+The dip in delivery in 2015/16 probably reflects a range of factors including investment decisions by registered providers during the economic downturn and uncertainties over viability due to the social housing rent reduction, fewer Section 106 agreements with developers, and the gap between national Affordable Housing Programmes.
+However, it is likely that the pace of delivery will continue as the 2015/18 affordable homes programme is rolled out.